Templateo - Website Templates

 Next you can set the expiry time and garbage collection numbers.
 By default a very high frequency has been set because new WP-Super-Cache plugin works much better then legacy WP-Cache plugin.
 If your site starts to slow down, decrease the time and also the garbage collection.
 Garbage collection number defines, How often should expired files be deleted?

-20 Tips and Tricks to Speed-Up Your Wordpress Blog | Image 7
+20 Tips and Tricks to Speed-Up Your WordPress Blog | Image 7

 How would you know about the appox number?
 Well read out few lines below Garbage Collection options.